macdonst/push-workshop/module5.md

 ---

 ### Overview
-In this lesson we'll learn how to have our notification handler run when the app is not in the foreground without user interaction.
+In this lesson we'll learn how to have our notification handler run when the app is not in the foreground and without user interaction.
 As we mentioned in lesson 3 the notification handler is only run when the application is in the foreground or if the user taps the received notification but there is a way to signal your app to run code in the background.
 This is a very powerful technique which allows you to keep your app up to date.

 ## Steps
 1. Open a remote debugging session with your application (uses the resources from lesson 2).